Search

 BRC is how your body controls your heart rate by adjusting to changes in your blood pressure.
 RSA is the natural change in your heart beat that’s connected to your breath rate.
 In kava treated patients , both BRC and RSA were significantly more improved that those who took placebo.

 There is strong connection between anxiety and heart disease.
 In fact, this is were the issue of the heart and kava connect.
 It’s been found that anxiety is more than just a mental challenge.
 It can affect our breathing and heart rate too.
-This can feel like skipping beats, rapid fluttering, heavy pounding even to hearing thumping your your ears.
+This can feel like skipping beats, rapid fluttering, heavy pounding, and even hearing thumping in your ears.

 Since kava is known to help reduce anxiety and manage stress, it’s argued that kava many actually help the heart in those who have anxiety disorders.
 However, more research needs to be done to look at this specifically.